magicericat/lamalog/README.md

 ![LamaState Logo](https://github.com/magicericat/lamastate/blob/master/static/LamaState.png)

-Lama State is a meditation tool that interfaces with the NeuroSky headset to collect, analyze, and keep track of brainwave recordings.
+Lama State is a meditation tool and Flask web app that interfaces with the NeuroSky headset to collect, analyze, and keep track of brainwave recordings.
 “Attention” and “Meditation” values range from 0 to 100 and increase when users are focused and relaxed and decrease when they are uneasy or stressed - these values are presented to users in a series of meaningful time-series graphs.
 Users with a NeuroSky headset will be able to record meditation sessions, compare a session against their past efforts, and even see how well they rank on a collective leaderboard.

 ## Table of Contents
 * [Inspiration](#inspiration)